lzcn/.dotfiles/README.md

-# Personal dotfiles.
+# Personal Dotfiles

-This repository contains my personal configuration files, scripts for better terminal experience, which includes:
+This repository contains my personal configuration files, scripts etc., which includes:

 - Alacritty.
 Terminal app.
 - Git.
 Aliases and configurations for git are included.
-- Homebrew.
+- Brew.
 Homebrew is a package manager for macOS and Linux.
 - Tmux.
 Tmux is a terminal multiplexer that allows you to run multiple programs in one terminal.
 - Zsh.
 Oh-my-zsh and Zinit are used for the zsh shell.
 - Nvim.
 LunarVim is used.